 5.2 Children in receipt of Short Breaks under Section 17 Children Act 1989 (Situation 1)

 These children are reviewed under the Child In Need Process.
-Reviews take place every 6 months and are chaired independently by a Child In Need Reviewing Officer.
-Please see Child in Need Plans and Reviews Procedure.
+Reviews take place every 4 months, following an initial review at 3months, and are chaired independently by a Child In Need Reviewing Officer.
+Please see Child in Need Plans, Work and Reviews Procedure.

 5.3 Children in receipt of Short Breaks under Section 20 Children Act 1989 (Situation 2)